dalareo/dalareo.github.io/README.md

 # Lumen

-Lumen is not a minimal, lightweight and mobile-first starter for creating blogs uses [Gatsby](https://github.com/gatsbyjs/gatsby).
+Lumen is a minimal, lightweight and mobile-first starter for creating blogs uses [Gatsby](https://github.com/gatsbyjs/gatsby).

 This is a fork of